carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 ```
 If you look carefully the new set of resources having:
 1. **two configmaps:** `simple-config-ver-1` with older changes and `simple-config-ver-2` with new changes
-2. **two replicasets:**`simple-app-5f94df997b` with no running pods (older one, kapp deleted it's pod) and `simple-app-6757478ff5` with one running pod and it has the news chnages of configmap as well.
+2. **two replicasets:**`simple-app-5f94df997b` with no running pods (older one, kapp deleted it's pod) and `simple-app-6757478ff5` with one running pod and it has the news changes of configmap as well.

 **From above two different examples of deploying resurces with `kubectl` and `kapp` we observed that to reflect the new changes of configmap in the deployment we have to manually delete the running pod in the case of `kubectl` while `kapp` does this for us by itself by marking resources as versioned.**